Chicago Lions

 Founded in 1964, the Chicago Lions Rugby Football Club is a USA Rugby club based in Chicago, Illinois, United States.

 The Chicago Lions namesake is taken from the two large lion statues that guard the entrance to the Art Institute of Chicago Building.

-Sponsorship

-Notable sponsors include Athletico Physical Therapy, Oakmark International Funds, and CPH and Associates.

 Notable players

 The following is a list of former and current Lions players and coaches that have earned caps for international tests: